 Which Top Coat for Plaster Walls and Ceilings?

-Emulsion are best for plastered walls and ceilings, or for painting over lining paper etc. Matt or silk are the usual finish choices; matt can give a rich, slightly velvet-looking finish, while silk reflects the light a little and tends to be easier to wipe down.
+Emulsions are best for plastered walls and ceilings, or for painting over lining paper etc. Matt or silk are the usual finish choices; matt can give a rich, slightly velvet-looking finish, while silk reflects the light a little and tends to be easier to wipe down.
 Not sure how much you need?
 Measure your room and ask us when you order or pop in, we’ll do the rest!